natitati4/minesweeper/README.md

 Added win logic and animation

 # In the next version
+Add option to decide on difficulty\
+custom levels\
-Add option to decide on difficulty, custom levels, remember user choices via registry
+remember user choices via registry

 # How to run